No one better

-Our flat fee is $2000 for all work related to an order of protection, including preparing for and attending the final hearing.
-If they are associated with another family matter such as custody or divorce, the fee is discounted related to the additional legal services provided by Lion Legal.
+Our initial retainer fee is $2000 for all work related to an order of protection, and this fee usually will cover the time preparing for and attending the final hearing.

-Thank you for visiting the Web site of Lion Legal Services.
+Thank you for visiting the Web site of Lion Legal.
 This site is for informational purposes only.
 None of the information is intended to, nor does, constitute legal advice or the formation of an attorney-client relationship.

 The information is not guaranteed to be correct, complete, or current.
 You should not act or rely on any information at this Web site without seeking the advice of an attorney.

-Any information that you send us in an e-mail message might not be confidential or privileged, and sending us an e-mail message will not make you a client of Lion Legal Services.
+Any information that you send us in an e-mail message might not be confidential or privileged, and sending us an e-mail message will not make you a client of Lion Legal.